MMK21Hub/slevel-blog/_posts/2025-07-24-rpi-sd-card-incident.md

 ## Steps taken after the incident

-1. July 24 2025 – Updated and extended the [Raspberry Pi deployment guide](/infradocs/rpi/deployment-guide.md), to provide more guidance in case I do need to re-deploy the Pi in the future.
+1. 24 July 2025 – Updated and extended the [Raspberry Pi deployment guide](/infradocs/rpi/deployment-guide.md), to provide more guidance in case I do need to re-deploy the Pi in the future.
+2. 30 July 2025 – Set up email alerts on UptimeRobot for "RPi internet access" and ping.slevel.xyz